prorev/prorev.github.io/_posts/2020-05-16-machine-learning_t5.md

 ## Finetuning T5

 The finetunning task is the what we do after the initial training.
-You may check the [process of fintetuing in this colab](https://colab.research.google.com/github/google-research/text-to-text-transfer-transformer/blob/master/notebooks/t5-trivia.ipynb#scrollTo=zSeyoqE7WMwu){rel="nofollow"} .
+You may check the [process of fintetuing in this colab](https://colab.research.google.com/github/google-research/text-to-text-transfer-transformer/blob/master/notebooks/t5-trivia.ipynb#scrollTo=zSeyoqE7WMwu){:rel="nofollow" target="_blank"}.